rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 - **COMMAND**
 - **VISUAL**

-Editing a document starts from the **NORMAL** state where you open the file, switch to **INSERT** mode for editing, and when finished exit with <kbd>ESC</kbd> and return to **NORMAL** mode.
+Editing a document starts from the **NORMAL** mode where you open the file, then you can switch to **INSERT** mode for editing, and when finished exit with <kbd>ESC</kbd> and return to **NORMAL** mode.

 Now to save the file you switch to **COMMAND** mode by typing `:` in the statusline followed by `w` (*write*) to write it and with <kbd>ESC</kbd> you return to **NORMAL** mode.
 The status indication is very useful while learning how to use it, particularly if one is not very familiar with the Vim workflow.

 We then find the name of the open file, and if we are working on a git repository, we will have indications of the status of the repository.
 This is thanks to the *lewis6991/gitsigns.nvim* plugin.

-Turning to the right side we find the indication of the folder from which we opened the editor.
+Turning to the right side we find the name of the folder from which we opened the editor.
 In the case of the use of LSPs, this indicates the folder that is taken into account as `workspace`, and consequently evaluated during diagnostics, and to follow the position of the cursor within the file.

 ## Integrated Help